Disulfidizer API

 The model numbering is irrelevant to quality.
 The models are ordered in a way such that the first model (input_0001_0001.pdb) will contain the most N-terminal disulfide in the set, and the last-numbered model will contain the mostly C-terminal numbered disulfides.

 Model quality can be assessed via scores.
 Broad documentation on interpreting scores can be found here.
 The score.sc file is a space-delimited data table, padded for easier reading.
 It can be parsed with pandas dataframes, excel, or your tool of choice.
 In the score.sc file, pay particular attention to the total_score and dslf_fa13 columns (the second and third).
 The total_score is Rosetta’s overall grade for a model. dslf_13 is a measurement of just the quality of the disulfides in the model.
 This is a total score for all disulfides, so if there are several it adds them together.
 In both cases, these scores are more-negative-is-better.
 The total_score should have a negative value for good models, although this will depend enormously on the quality of the input model.
-The dslf_13 score should have a small positive value (single digit positive) in an ideal case.
+The dslf_13 score will have a small negative value in an ideal case but a small positive value is common and may be acceptable.
+A large positive value is a sign of a bad disulfide and should be treated cautiously.
+The dslf_13 score for an individual disulfide can be found by looking at the energy table at the bottom of the pdb file.
+This breaks down the per residue energy for each amino acid in the protein.
+The dslf_13 score is found in the 14th column.
+And each CYS is in the pair is awarded half the total score (so double the value you see for 1 residue to get the total score for the pair).

 Disulfidizer will output all combinations of disulfides that it can (see the introduction above).
 As a consequence, the disulfide score for any individual disulfide is present for the model that contains only that disulfide.
 You can also find this data in the per-residue score tables at the end of each PDB file.
 These are also in a space-delimited tabular format that can be imported into your analytics tool of choice.